ekfiagbedzi/RockPaperScissors/README.md

 Once you enter your choice, your choice will be compared to that of that of the CPU and the winner determined by the classical rules of Rock Paper Scissors.

+#### Webcam Game
 To play the webcam version of this game, enter command `python camera_rps.py` in the terminal.
 This will present a prompt.
 Press `Q` to play the each round.
 Countdown starts.
 Your choice will be compared to that of that of the CPU and the winner determined by the classical rules of Rock Paper Scissors.
-Once the computer or the player gets to three wins, the game ends and the winner declared
+Once either the computer or the player gets to three wins, the game ends and the winner declared
 To reset game at any point, press `A`.

 End